nikhilgr/Labs/00-labs-01-getting_started/README.md

-This lab shows you how to create a Smart-Contract Application on the Blockchain.
+This lab shows you how to create a Smart-Contract Application on the Cisco Blockchain.

 ## Objectives